-Set great goals with impactful outcomes for the New Year with your kids
+How to set great goals with impactful outcomes with your kids

 Something changes in the atmosphere at the end of the year.
 Whether you’re making amends or making plans, there’s some magic in Auld Lang Syne that seems to wash away the troubles of one year and offer a renewed sense of resolve for the next.